Holeryn/CHIP8/README.md

 $ make e

 # For execute a game
-es : Space Invaders [David Winter]
+(There are a lot of games into the games direcotry) es : Space Invaders [David Winter]

 $ ./chip8 games/'Space Invaders [David Winter].ch8'